 TIP #1: Use Filtered water.

 Use clean, purified water that won’t add any other taste to your tea.
-I always make my tea with filtered water since better the water, the better my tea will taste.
+I always make my tea with filtered water since the better the water, the better the tea will taste.

 TIP #2: Set the correct water temperature.

 Water temperature is a little tricky.
 Some tea require just boiled water while other teas are a little more sensitive to hot water (especially green tea) so you’ll need to make sure the water temperature is correct.

 I use my electric kettle with temperature setting (this is a MUST for serious tea drinkers) and set the temperature for each type of tea I drink.